josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 In each line following, however, varying degrees of delay are applied to each letter, to create a playful "bounce-in" effect.
 There's even one that goes backwards, and one that causes the line to appear from the middle out.

-All this said: there's a reason I put _less is more_ before this point.
-It's very easy to overdo animations like this, especially when there are _lots_ of elements transitioning, as in the example.
+All this said: there's a reason I put _less is more_ ahead of this point. **It's very easy to overdo animations like this**, especially when there are _lots_ of elements transitioning, as in the example.
 I used lots of letters and much more overstated movement than I normally would, just to illustrate the technique.
 In practice, an animation exactly like this would probably be too over-the-top for most UI work.

 However, there are opportunities to apply this effect on a more subtle scale.
-Loading dots, maybe?
+Dots in a loading screen, maybe?
 Perhaps when a drawer or hamburger menu is opened, each item might appear on a slight delay?

 Again, keep it short and subtle.
-But where applied well, delays can help take web transitions to the next level.
+But where applied well, staggered delays can help take web transitions to another level.

-## 7. Ins go out, outs go in
+## 8. Ins go out, outs go in

 If you've looked at various kinds of easing curves, you may have noticed they tend to come in three varieties: an ease _in_ (starts slower), ease _out_ (ends slower), and in-out (which is essentially both; faster in the middle and slower at the beginning and the end).